-The hot chili mayo takes just three simple ingredients – Mayo, sriracha and green onions.
-You can make your mayo up to a few days ahead too – Perfect for if you’re having a summer get together – Almost all of your work can be done ahead of time.
+The hot chili mayo takes just three simple ingredients – mayo, sriracha and green onions.
+You can make your mayo up to a few days ahead too.
+Which is perfect for if you’re having a summer get together.
+Almost all of your work can be done ahead of time.

 Are you a Banh Mi fan?
 What do you think on this taco twist on the traditional Vietnamese sandwich?

 If you loved this Banh Mi Taco recipe I would appreciate it so much if you would give it a star review!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 Wine pairings for Banh Mi Tacos: